robertbasic/robertbasic.com-hugo/content/blog/reacting-to-promises.md

 2017 = ["11"]
 +++

-I was working on the next post of my [Prooph service bus](/tags/prooph) series, which includes the usage of [ReactPHP](https://reactphp.org/) promises.
+I was working on something that includes the usage of [ReactPHP](https://reactphp.org/) promises.
 Given that I haven't had the chance to take a closer look at it yet, I decided that this is the right time for it.

 ReactPHP has several different components, with the end goal of providing a low-level library for event-driven programming in PHP.
 The one component I want to talk about today is the [promise component](https://reactphp.org/promise/), which is a [Promises/A](https://promisesaplus.com/) implementation for PHP.